REVEALED! The senses shattering truth behind ROBERT WAGNER’s gay “mentor”!

 Later, Wagner married and divorced — and then remarried Natalie Wood.
 They were together until her tragic death from drowning in 1981.

 He later married Jill St. John in 1990 after an 8 year courtship.
-Jill was ironically a childhood acquaintance of both Natalie and Wagner’s “Hart to Hart” costar Stefanie Powers who played his TV wife.
+Coincidentally, Jill was a childhood acquaintance of Natalie, and also of Wagner’s “Hart to Hart” costar Stefanie Powers — who played his TV wife.